Dissecting the Phase Space Snail Shell: Results and Discussion

 \subsection{Dissecting the Phase Space Snail Shell}

-As shown in Fig.~\ref{fig:snail}, clear snail shells can be seen in the $Z-V_{Z}$ phase space number density distributions of the Sirius, Hyades, Coma, Pleiades, and Hercules Fast streams, and the ``Other'' region.
-It seems that these streams show slightly different snail shell pattern.
-The radial velocity $\Delta V_{R}$ ($\equiv V_{R} - \overline{V_{R}}$; middle column) or azimuthal velocity $\Delta V_{\phi}$ ($\equiv V_{\phi} - \overline{V_{\phi}}$; right column) color-coded phase space shows almost no snail shells, which is understandable since the $V_{\phi}$ range of each stream is relatively narrow.
-The High/Low$-V_{\phi}$, High/Low$-V_{R}$ regions, and the Hercules Slow stream do not show snail shell in either the number density, $V_{R}$, or $V_{\phi}$ color-coded $Z-V_{Z}$ phase space, as shown in Fig.~\ref{fig:nosnail}.
+The $Z-V_{Z}$ phase space distributions of the arches are shown in Figs.~\ref{fig:snail_cle},~\ref{fig:snail_mod}, and~\ref{fig:snail_no}, which are color-coded with number density $N$, number density contrast $\Delta N$, enhanced map, radial velocity $V_{R}$ and azimuthal velocity $V_{\phi}$.
+The arches are grouped according to the prominence of the phase space snail shell.
+The arches with prominent snail shells are shown in Fig.~\ref{fig:snail_cle}, arches with moderate snail shells in Fig.~\ref{fig:snail_mod}, and arches with indistinct snail shells in Fig.~\ref{fig:snail_no}.

+In Fig.~\ref{fig:snail_cle}, for each arch, the snail shells revealed in $N$, $\Delta N$ and enhanced maps are almost identical.
+The snail shell pattern is slightly different in the $V_{R}$ and $V_{\phi}$ color-coded phase space compared to the number density map, but the amplitude contrast of the snail shell is only $2-4$ km/s.
+This may be due to the variation of the snail shell shape with the radial or azimuthal velocities for each arch, which will be discussed in greater detail in Section 3.5.
+For arch A8, there seems to be no visible snail shell in the $V_{R}$ or $V_{\phi}$ color-coded phase space.

-From the $V_{R}-V_{\phi}$ phase space in Fig.~\ref{fig:uv}, it seems that the snail shell only exists in the region with $|V_{R}| \lesssim 50$ km/s and $210 \lesssim V_{\phi} \lesssim 270$ km/s (i.e., $|V_{\phi} - V_{\rm LSR}| \lesssim 30$ km/s).
+From the $V_{R}-V_{\phi}$ phase space in Fig.~\ref{fig:uv}, it seems that the snail shell only exists for arches with $210 \lesssim V_{\phi} \lesssim 270$ km/s (i.e., $|V_{\phi} - V_{\rm LSR}| \lesssim 30$ km/s).
 This velocity range corresponds to the dynamically colder orbits, which are closer to circular orbits.
 Stars with velocities outside that region are denoted as hotter orbits.
-Fig.~\ref{fig:cold_hot} shows the phase space distributions for all the stars on colder (top row) and hotter orbits (bottom row).
-Stars on the colder orbits clearly show a very prominent snail shell in the number density phase space (left) and slightly weaker snail shell in the $V_{R}$ (middle) and $V_{\phi}$ (right) color-coded phase spaces that are all absent for stars on hotter orbits.